yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/install-middleware/tyk-hybrid.md

 A second method of loading API Definitions in Tyk nodes is to add them as a directory structure in the Tyk node.
 Tyk will load the middleware plugins dynamically on host-reload without needing a direct reference to them in the API Definition.

-The URL structure looks like this:
+The directory structure looks as follows:

 ```{.copyWrapper}
 middleware